hpc/pavilion2/docs/tutorials/writing_docs.rst

 For tutorials like this one, you generally want to start with a list of requirements so that the reader can get together everything they need to follow along.
-It might include things like links to :ref:`installing-pavilion`, and a bulleted list of requirements:
+It might include things like links to :ref:`installing-pavilion` and a bulleted list of requirements:

  - Basic familiarity with Restructured Text and Sphinx